wattsr1/MechaCar_Statistical_Analysis/README.md

 <img src="Resources/lot_summary_coils.png" width="400" height="125">

 The summary statistics show that when the total set of springs are evaluated to show the mean, median, variance and SD, the springs meet the maximum 100 PSI variance required by the manufacturer.
 As seen in the summary of the whole dataset the springs appear to meet the manufacturing quality guidelines with a variance of 63.3 PSI for all coils however when the analysis is done for each lot we can observe that Lot 3 does not meet the criteria and should be recalled.
-As observed in the table above the variance observed in lot 3 was 170.3 which 70% higher than the maxiumum variance acceptable from the manufacturer.
-This is compared to the various observed in lots 1 and 2 which were .98 and7.47 respectively.
+As observed in the table above the variance observed in lot 3 was 170.3 which 70% higher than the maximum variance acceptable from the manufacturer.
+This is compared to the variance observed in lots 1 and 2 which were .98 and 7.47 respectively.

 <img src="Resources/Manufacturing_Lot_Boxplots.png" width="400" height="400">